Call-by-need is a calling mechanism for purely functional programming languages. It is sometimes also called lazy evaluation.

 if x then ... x ... else ... x ...

-is a thunk that takes a long while to evaluate.
+where x is a thunk that takes a long while to evaluate.

-In order to pick which branch to evaluate, the language needs to know whether x
+In order to pick which branch to evaluate, the language needs to know whether x is the value True or the value False.
+This forces evaluation of the thunk pointed to by x.

 [Launchbury 1993] gave an operational semantics of call-by-need, which is very close to describing the actual implementation.
 The semantics sequentially threads a global heap through execution.
 This allows for enough sharing.